 Discussion Guide: Back in the USSR

-NOTE: If you haven’t read the book, this page contains spoilers!
+NOTE: If you haven’t finished the book, there may be spoilers below!

 DISCUSSION QUESTIONS